rOpenGov/retroharmonize/README.md

 <!-- badges: end -->

-The goal of `surveyharmonize` is to allow the organization of data joins or panels from various data sources, particularly survey microdata files, by *retrospective harmonization* the value codes, the value labels, and the missing value ranges of the data in a reproducible
+The goal of `retroharmonize` is to allow the organization of data joins or panels from various data sources, particularly survey microdata files, by *retrospective harmonization* the value codes, the value labels, and the missing value ranges of the data in a reproducible